Everything About Microblading and Permanent Makeup

 Custom Beaute offers permanent eyebrows, lips and eyeliner to Amherst, Buffalo, Tonawanda, Williamsville, Clarence, Grand Island, Niagara Falls and the surrounding Western New York area.
 Our staff is certified by trainer and master artist Sherry Hale.

 Can I choose the shape and the color?

-You will have the opportunity to discuss shape and color with the artist.
-In proposing a design for you, we will take into consideration your age, personality, current use of makeup, daily activities, and the color and undertones of the skin.
-The artist will also take into consideration the shape of your lips, structure of your brow bone, or curvature of your eyelid before creating the shape outline.
-Once the design has been simulated, you will need to approve before the tattooing occurs.
+You will have discuss shape and color with your cosmetic tattoo artist.
+In proposing a design for you, we will consider age, personality, current use of makeup, daily activities and the color and undertones of your skin.
+The artist will also consider the shape of your lips, structure of your brow bone, or curvature of your eyelid before creating the shape outline.
+Once the design has been drawn on, you must approve before tattooing occurs.

 Will my eyebrow hair continue to grow?

 Yes.
-To maintain the shape of the tattoo we recommend tweezing, threading, or electrolysis to remove any hairs that grow outside of your tattoo pattern.
-We advise you to refrain from waxing.
+To maintain the shape of the tattoo, we recommend tweezing, threading, or getting electrolysis to remove any hairs that grow outside of your tattoo pattern.
+We do not advise waxing.

 Is this the same as a tattoo?

-Yes, this is a cosmetic tattoo.
+Microblading and permanent makeup are cosmetic tattoos.
 Any procedure that implants pigment or ink into the skin is a tattoo, and it is permanent.
-Instead of using tattoo type of equipment, we use only state of the art digital technology that was specifically created for cosmetic tattooing procedures.
-Our equipment is quiet, precise and more delicate for the skin of the face.
+However, instead of using regular tattoo equipment and needles, we use only state-of-the-art digital technology specifically formulated for cosmetic tattooing procedures.
+Our equipment is quiet, precise and more gentle for use on the face.

 Are the pigments safe?